smartdust-me/docs/docs/ios-appium.md

 Go to `Manage Jenkins -> Nodes -> New Node` and go through the wizard.
 It's pretty straighforward given you have an SSH server already set up on your Mac.
 If in trouble, there is plenty of online tutorials on how to do that.
-The goal is to have your Mac machine displayed as available in the `Nodes` list on Jenkins.
+The objective is to have your Mac machine displayed as available in the `Nodes` list on Jenkins.

 ### Creating a pipeline
 Now go ahead and create a Jenkins pipeline through the web interface - `Dashboard -> New item -> Pipeline`